 When?
-Back when my wife wasn’t angry and the game wasn’t so soft.
+Back when my shoulder didn’t ache, my wife wasn’t angry and the game wasn’t so soft.

-(After lifting my shirt and patting my sizeable gut) – There’s a classic ex-Legend six-pack for you!
+(After lifting my shirt and patting my sizeable gut) – There’s a Legend six-pack for you!

 Or my brother would slap me on the back and say “jeez you must have put on a heap of weight, nobody recognises you!”
 And then we’d quickly wander off to chat to other legends.
 Flawless.

 Now I won’t use his real name, or even his real nick-name, but “Horse” one of our favourite players of all time, started to chat to us.
 We just couldn’t look one of our Grand Final-winning heroes in the eye and lie, so we came clean to him.
 Horse just laughed and said as long as we don’t go out onto the ground for the Legends Lap of Honour, he wouldn’t rat us out.

 I nearly blew the grift when we joined a particular legend-group and I helped myself to one of the exotic looking sandwiches in the middle of the little table.
 It turned out one legend had special dietary requirements, so he had brought his own food.

 Special-sandwich-legend – “WHAT THE F#CK YOU DOING?
 YOU BIT INTO MY SANDWICH.
 WHO ARE YOU ANYWAY?”